 All CAPBT behaviourists liaise with your vet to ensure that your pet’s problems are behavioural and do not have any medical elements contributing to it.

 Why is this important?

-Whilst most problems do not have a medical cause, it is important to ensure, as far as possible, that any such problems are dismissed, or treated.
-Problems may range from abscesses, hip pain, thyroid, skin problems for instance.
+Whilst most problems do not have a medical cause, it is important to ensure, as far as possible, that any such problems are dismissed or treated.
+Problems may range from abscesses, hip pain, thyroid or skin problems for instance.

 There may be times where your vet wishes to progress with the behavioural process in conjunction with medical treatment.

 Your vet is concerned about your dog’s overall health.
 Behaviour Therapy is concerned with your pet’s emotional health.
-If is important for your vet to be kept informed regarding any process which looks at your dog’s health and wellbeing.
+It is therefore important for your vet to be kept informed regarding any process which looks at your pet’s health and wellbeing.
 Occasionally, you will be referred back to your vet for further help.